SleightlyDreadful/Carbon-Copy/README.md

 <blockquote>

-Where the HUD should appear on your screen.
+Select the general position on your screen where the Carbon Copy HUD should be displayed.

 </details>